-The County Development Plan 2022-2028 reports that in 2016, Tipperary had a population of 159,553 persons, with approximately 42 per cent living in large to medium-sized towns and 58 per cent living in the many smaller towns, villages, and rural areas.
+Approximately 42 per cent of the county's population live in large to medium-sized towns, and 58 per cent live in the many smaller towns, villages, and rural areas.

 Census 2022 shows that the population of Tipperary grew by five per cent to 167,895, which means the number of people in the county rose by 8,342 between April 2016 and April 2022.
 Over the same period, Ireland's population grew by eight per cent.
 The population growth recorded in the county during the intercensal period related to natural increase as births outnumbered deaths; the rest was accounted for by net migration.
 The rate of net inward migration was low when compared to other counties.